 What is the problem you are trying to solve?

 Shopping carts come in many different shapes and sizes.
-What should the shopping cart of the future look like?
+What do you think the shopping cart of the future should look like?

 Step 3: Explore It

 The next step of the invention process is to "explore it.”
 Inventors ask: “How have inventors solved this problem in the past?” and then conduct research to learn more about the problem they want to solve or to understand solutions that already may exist.
 They learn from what others have already tried and make sure that their solutions are new or different.